shabeer-syed/ACEs/definitions.md

 ### [Go back](https://shabeer-syed.github.io/ACEs/)

 ---------------------------------
-This page briefly summarises the theoretical framework and definitions that underpinned the development of the ACE indicators.
+This page provide brief summaries of the theoretical frameworks and definitions that underpinned the development of the ACE indicators.

 ## Background
 -------------------------------------------------------